sandnabba/rgb_candlestick/README.md

 Everything is terribly hacky.
 Remember that this is a weekend project setup a some week before Christmas, eventually with small improvements "next year".

 * Make the number of candlestick LEDs dynamic (support for 7 LED candlesticks).
+* Replace Arduino + Raspberry with ESP32
-* Implement basic light patterns in the Arduino code so that it can run without a dedicated controller.
+  * Move light patterns into ESP code
-* Implement a GET function in the API so that the web app can retrieve the current state of the candlestick.
+  * Add 1" screen and button on candlestick for non-controller operation
+  * Mobile app using bluetooth?